IanFinlayson/exploring-cs/chapter01.md

 You actually have learned several of these sorts of mathematical algorithms yourself while in school.
 For example, if I asked you to add 137 to 226, you could do so (even though you probably have never added these specific numbers before).
-That\'s because you learned an algorithm as a child for adding numbers like this.
+That's because you learned an algorithm as a child for adding numbers like this.
 That algorithm will allow you to add any two numbers by following its step-by-step process.